The Standard For Padparadscha Sapphires

-Clarity is an important element for padparadschas because their light tones reveal inclusions.
-Any sort of cloudiness will also dull a padparadscha sapphire’s delicate color.
-Nevertheless, padparadscha sapphires are so rare that consumers may have to sacrifice a preference for high clarity in order to obtain a stone with acceptable color.
+Clarity is an important element for padparadschas because their light tones easily reveal inclusions.
+Any sort of cloudiness will dull a padparadscha’s delicate color.
+Nevertheless these stone are so rare that consumers may have to sacrifice high clarity in order to obtain a stone with brilliant color.
 The extreme scarcity of padparadscha rough means that cut stones will be shaped to conserve as much material as possible.
 This also means that padparadschas may have unusual, asymmetrical cuts.

 Because of the high prices that these rare sapphires command, many treatments have been developed to create padparadscha-like color in sapphires.
 In the late 1990s, the world gem market experienced a sudden influx of padparadscha sapphires.
 Consumer enthusiasm turned to outrage when it was discovered that these stones had been colored by a radical new treatment method.
 When heated to extreme temperatures in the presence of beryllium, poorly colored pink sapphires can emerge with an exquisite pinkish orange to orangey pink “padparadscha” color.
-When a sapphire crystal is heated to near its melting point, small atoms of beryllium penetrate the crystal lattice and become trapped within.
-Unlike the titanium used to enhance blue sapphires, beryllium penetrates deep into the sapphire, making it extremely difficult to detect.
-Gemologists eventually developed reliable testing procedures for beryllium diffusion, but not before substantial numbers of beryllium treated pinkish orange to orangey pink sapphires had been sold as natural.
+Beryllium penetrates deep into the sapphire, making it extremely difficult to detect.
+Gemologists developed reliable testing procedures for beryllium diffusion.

 Within our inventory you will see that some of our padparadscha sapphires are certified as heat-treated.
-This should not be confused with diffusion-treated sapphires.
-The Natural Sapphire Company offers both heated and untreated padparadscha sapphires because there are so few stones available on the market.
+This should not be confused with Beryllium diffusion-treated sapphires.
+We offer both heated and untreated padparadscha sapphires because there are so few stones available on the market.
 The prices for fine untreated padparadschas are quite demanding and only a few have the opportunity to purchase them.
 Even heated padparadscha sapphires are quite expensive if they are good quality.
 Therefore, we do make an exception in offering heated (NO beryllium diffusion) padparadschas.

 As seen in this example, the term padparadscha can have varying interpretations from different gemologists.